 While it’s true that a bathroom cannot be retrofitted with radiant in-floor heating, it is well worth it if you are undertaking a small renovation project and plan on replacing the bathroom flooring, or are installing a bathroom in a new building.
-Material and installation costs are reasonable and the long lasting benefits will be felt in your warm feet for years to come.
+Material and installation costs are reasonable and the long lasting benefits of a heated bathroom floor will be felt in your warm feet for years to come.

 Heated Bathroom Floors Sneak Peek

 |Top||Warming Systems Radiant Floor Mat w/Thermostat||Check Up-to-Date Price on Amazon|

 |Top||WarmlyYours Electric Floor Heating Mat||Check Up-to-Date Price on Amazon|

 |Top||SunTouch Electric Radiant Floor Mat w/Thermostat||Check Up-to-Date Price on Amazon|

 |Top||HeatTech Radiant Heating Mat w/Thermostat||Check Up-to-Date Price on Amazon|

 |Top||SEAL Self Adhesive Radiant Heating Mat||Check Up-to-Date Price on Amazon|

 |Top||HeatWave Floor Heating System w/Thermostat||Check Up-to-Date Price on Amazon|